ctlamb/Indigenous-Led-Caribou-Conservation-KZ/README.md

 library(tidyverse)

-##Run to get local data up to git.
+#Run to get local data up to git.
 Too large to upload naturally to git (files>100mb)

-###save output, using piggyback because too large for github, then delete file so it doesn't upload
+##Save output, using piggyback because too large for github, then delete file so it doesn't upload
 # ##need a github token
 # ##get yours here:
 # browse_github_pat()